oesteban/hcph-sops/docs/data-collection/participant-prep.md

 - [ ] Once the participant is lying on the scanner bed, check that no arms/legs rest on the GA or the RB tubes and may block them.
 - [ ] Before continuing with the setup, make sure all cables and tubes leave the scanner's bed *perpendicularly* and lie on the floor.
+    Tape them to the floor so that they don't move accidentally.

 ### Final preparatory steps of the ET